Jinwo0x1400/solve-akira-ransomware/README.md

-# 🛡️ How to Solve AKIRA Ransomware
+# 🛡️ Jinwoo - How to Solve AKIRA Ransomware

 > A practical guide and open-source resource for identifying, analyzing, containing, and recovering from AKIRA ransomware attacks.